Haven't You Heard? I'm Sakamoto: Anime

-It was announced in the final volume of the manga that the series will get an anime television adaptation that aired between April 8, 2016 and July 1, 2016 in Japan on TBS and later on CBC, MBS, BS-TBS and TBS Channel 1, and was simulcast by Crunchyroll.
+It was announced in the final volume of the manga that the series would get an anime television series adaptation.
+It aired between April 8 and July 1, 2016, on TBS and later on CBC, MBS, BS-TBS and TBS Channel 1.
 The anime was animated by Studio Deen and written and directed by Shinji Takamatsu, with music composed by Yasuhiko Fukuda, character designs by Atsuko Nakajima and art direction by Masatoshi Muto.
 The opening theme was "COOLEST" by CustomiZ and ending theme was "Nakushita Hibi ni Sayonara" (無くした日々にさよなら) by Suneohair.

+The series was simulcast by Crunchyroll.
 Following a one-week delay due to coverage of the 2016 earthquake in Kumamoto, the thirteenth episode was not aired as part of the television broadcast.
 The episode was later streamed by Crunchyroll on September 27, 2016 and will be included with the series' fifth Blu-ray/DVD volume on October 26, 2016.
 Sentai Filmworks licensed the series for release in North America.
+After the acquisition of Crunchyroll by Sony Pictures Television, Haven't You Heard?
+I'm Sakamoto, among several Sentai Filmworks titles, was dropped from the Crunchyroll streaming service on March 31, 2022, before Sentai lost the license to the series a year later.